minnojs/minno-quest/src/0.1/sequencer/mixer.md

 ```
 This code will keep elem2, elem3, and elem4 together, in that same order (elem2, elem3, elem4), and will randomly present elem1 before or after these three objects.

+Sometimes you may want to make a mixer be a `wrapper` enen though it is already another kind of mixer.
-You can make any mixer into a wrapper by adding `wrapper:true`.
+You can do that by adding `wrapper:true`.
 For example:

 ```js
 var mixer = {